gzlo/payloadcmsmcp/README.md

 ```

 Your MCP server will now be running locally and accessible for development and testing without requiring a Railway API token.

+## 🚀 Deployment Options

+### Deploy to Railway (Recommended)

+The easiest way to deploy the MCP server is using Railway's one-click deployment:

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template?template=https://github.com/albertosaco/mcp-server&plugins=postgresql)